mitsuhiko/vim-sparkup/README.md

 Sparkup for Vim
 ==============
-Just the vim version of [Sparkup](https://github.com/rstacruz/sparkup) tailored for easy installation with pathogen.
+Just the vim version of [Sparkup](https://github.com/rstacruz/sparkup) tailored for easy installation with pathogen and some fixes.

 Installation
 ------------